KriVaTri/EVCM/README.md

 - Charging enable (switch)
 - Lock (lock entity)
 - Current setting (number entity to set amps)
+- A phase feedback sensor (only required when using the phase switching feature)

 From your energy setup:
 - Either a single “net power” sensor (positive = export, negative = import)